vlt5/react-issue-tracker/README.md

 # react-issue-tracker
-A sample issue tracker built with React
+A sample issue tracker built with React, along with webpack, hot reload, less.

 ## Installation